 - Service providers and advisors: We share your information with third party vendors and other service providers that perform services on our behalf, as needed to carry out their work for us, which may include processing of payments, handling of data processing, data verification, data storage, maintenance, and security.
-These third parties include: Slack, Intercom, Google Analytics, Amazon AWS, Cloud Flare, Heroku, Papertrail Inc., Pusher, Sentry, Stripe, Rediscloud, Amplitude, Logrocket, Olark, Mailchimp, and Mailgun.
+These third parties include: Slack, Intercom, Google Analytics, Amazon AWS, Cloud Flare, Heroku, Datadog, Pusher, Sentry, Stripe, Rediscloud, Amplitude, Logrocket, Olark, Mailchimp, and Mailgun.
 Any such service providers and advisors will be given limited access to personal information as it reasonably necessary for delivering its service and will, by appropriate data processing agreements, be bound to only process personal information on Folsom Labs’ behalf and under its instructions;

 - Purchasers and third parties in connection with a business transaction: We may disclosed your information to third parties in connection with an Folsom Labs-related transaction, such as a merger, sale of Folsom Labs assets or shares, reorganization, financing, change of control or acquisition of all or a portion of our business by another company or third party, or in the event of a bankruptcy or related or similar proceedings;

 - Other third parties: We will share your personal information with third parties with whom you choose to let us share information, for example other apps or websites that integrate with our API or Services, or those with an API or Service with which we integrate.